I Can't Sell Your House Because You're Not Ready to Price It Right

 Prior to marketing to this seller, I had done my homework.
-I knew exactly why it wasn't selling.
+I knew exactly why his home wasn't selling.
 A combination of price and home staging.
+(Although, even the worst looking house will sell for the right price.)
 So when I got the call, I already knew what his problem was.

 I have learned from experience to pre-qualify my sellers.
-There's no reason to meet for a listing appointment if the seller isn't ready to heed my advice.
-I initially ask the seller a few questions upfront about why they want to sell and where they plan on going.
+There's no reason to meet for a listing appointment if the sellers isn't ready to heed my advice.
+I initially ask the sellers a few questions upfront about why they want to sell and where they plan to go.

 However, in this particular case I already knew the seller.
-He is the father of a friend so we talked a little bit about the family and how everyone was doing.
+He is the father of a friend.
+We talked a little bit about the family and how everyone was doing.
 We talked about his plans for moving and where he was going.
 It was easy to transition from there into his reason for calling.

 His previous agents had many years of experience but couldn't get his home sold.
 He was frustrated with the whole process and thought maybe I could take him in a new direction.